redstone-dev/rayed/README.md

 I don't know how to do that on Windows.
 On macOS, brew might work.

 After installing raylib, just run `build.sh`.

+## Bugs & crashes

+Find a bug or a crash?
+Please report it!

+Specifically for segfaults, you should ideally:
+  1. compile `rayed` from source with debug flags
+  2. pop the resulting executable into `gdb` and run it
+  3. replicate said segfault
+  4. get a backtrace (enter `bt` into the `gdb` console)
+  5. include said backtrace in your report